codex-storage/codex-research/design/sales.md

 When a request for storage is submitted on chain, the sales module decides whether or not it wants to act on it.
 First, it tries to find an availability that matches the requested amount, duration, and price.
-The matching availability will be removed from the reservations module, so that it can't be sold twice.
 If an availability matches, but is larger than the requested storage, then the Sales module may decide to split the availability into a part that we can use for the request, and a remainder that can be sold separately.
+The matching availability will be set aside so that it can't be sold twice.

 It then selects a slot from the request to fill, and starts downloading its content chunk by chunk.
 For each chunk that is successfully downloaded, a bit of